vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 \hat{x_{ij}} &= \frac{x_{ij}-\mu_{j}}{\sqrt{ \sigma^2_{j} + \epsilon }}
 \end{align}
 $$
+Used as normalization technique in RNNs (see [[#10.
+Recurrent Neural Networks]]) where input and output does not have fixed length, so there is no information about the size of the batch.
 ### Instance norm
 ![[Pasted image 20250512154844.png|200]]
+It is another attempt to reduce dependency on the batch used.
 <u>Similar to the LN, but it’s applied over each image’s channel.</u>
-This operation is specific to images, used in neural style transfer tasks to make the network agnostic to the contrast of the original images.
+This operation was used in neural style transfer tasks to make the network agnostic to the contrast of the original images.
 ### Group norm
 ![[Pasted image 20250512155948.png|200]]
 This operation is image-specific as well.